jdslabs/xmos_dfu/README.md

 ```
 sudo ./xmosdfu --listdevices
 ```
-4. To flash new firmware, download the desired file, then run the command below as `sudo`. *Only 1 DAC may be plugged in at a time!*
+4. To flash new firmware, download the [desired .bin file](https://blog.jdslabs.com/2020/08/custom-firmware-builds-for-element-ii-el-dac-ii-and-atom-dac/), then run the command below as `sudo`. *Only 1 DAC may be plugged in at a time!*
 You will need to edit the path to reflect the full path of your downloaded firmware file:
 ```
 sudo ./xmosdfu --download /edit/this/path/Atom_DAC_Plus-v184-LockedVolume.bin